serpel/Opengradebook/README.md

 ```sh
 sudo a2enmod rewrite
 ```

-**Step 5:** Clone or copy the project to this path -> /var/www/opengradebook
+**Step 5:** Clone or copy the project to this path -> /var/www/opengradebook, this will create a folder in the current directory called 'opengradebook' with all the files needed to run your Rails app.
 ```sh
 cd /var/www/
 git clone https://github.com/serpel/Opengradebook
 ```

-**Step 6:** This will create a folder in the current directory called 'opengradebook' with all the files needed to run your Rails app.
-Now you can add a vhost for you project.
+**Step 6:** Now you can add a vhost for you project.
 Create a file in /etc/apache2/sites-available/ for your site (something like 'dev.example.com') and insert this:

 ```xml